francescogerardomarra/its/modulo27/37_rest_resources.md

 ```

 By omitting the file extension and using the `Accept` header to specify the desired format, the API remains flexible.
-The client can request different formats (e.g., `application/xml`, `text/html`) without modifying the URL, allowing the server to respond based on the requested media type.
+The client can request different formats (e.g. `application/xml`, `text/html`) without modifying the URL, allowing the server to respond based on the requested media type.

 This approach ensures that the URL is clean and focused on the resource itself, rather than the representation format.